-Twenty-five dioceses receive Lowest Income Communities Funding and they know the amounts they will receive in 2017, 2018 and 2019.
+Twenty-six dioceses receive Lowest Income Communities Funding and they know the amounts they will receive in 2021 and 2022.

-Some dioceses will receive less money than they did through the arrangements in place in 2016, some will receive more money.
+Some dioceses are receiving less money than they did through the previous funding model, some will receive more money.
 We are providing transitional funding to dioceses receiving less funding than they used to.
 This is likely to last for up to ten years to protect mission in the most deprived communities.
-In addition, these dioceses will receive a one-off amount to help them to adapt to the changes.
+In addition, these dioceses have received a one-off amount to help them to adapt to the changes.

 Lowest Income Communities